How does contamination occur?

 Anyone can develop the disease, but it is more common in young children (under 5).
 People with compromised immune systems are also at greater risk, as well as from potentially suffering more acute illness.
 Figure from Public Health England identify between 3,000 and 6,000 cases of cryptosporidiosis are reported in England and Wales annually.

 What is the legislation?

-The Water Supply (Water Quality) Regulations and the Water Supply (Water Quality) (Scotland) Regulations.
-These regulations set strict guidelines to the physical properties of drinking water.
+The Water Supply (Water Quality) Regulations 2000 and the Water Supply (Water Quality) (Scotland) Regulations 2001 set strict guidelines for the physical properties of drinking water.
 They also state that drinking water should not contain certain chemicals or micro-organisms and parasites.
 It is the employer who is responsible for the quality of the water once it has entered the building.

-Therefore, the onus will be on the company to prove that contamination of the water supply by Cryptosporidium occurred before the water entered the building.
+Water companies will typically use a formal risk-based approach to assessing, managing and treating Cryptosporidium.
+This would include routine monitoring of treated water and undertaking investigations, and as necessary corrective actions, where results indicate action is needed.
 Water companies that do not adequately treat drinking water for Cryptosporidium face unlimited fines now that new regulations have come into force.
-Water companies will be expected to carry out risk assessments and to identify the sites which are most at risk.
 Where such a risk is found, continuous sampling and daily analysis of water are required, monitored by unannounced visits from the Drinking Water Inspectorate.
-It is now an offence to supply water containing more than ten organisms per litre of water.
-They occur in ground and surface water and are not killed by conventional water treatment.

-What should I do if there is an outbreak of Cryptosporidiosos in my area?
+What should I do if there is an outbreak of Cryptosporidiosis in my area?